flumeapp/help.flumeapp.com/views/activity.md

 <p style="text-align: center; margin-top: 1em;"><img src="/views/assets/activity-filtering.png" width="50%" height="50%" /></p>

+### Hiding Activity

+To hide a specific activity notification:

 ------

 ## Following

-The Following tab lists the latest 200 notifications that relate to activity made by users you follow.
+The Following tab lists the latest notifications that relate to activity made by users you follow.
 These include:

 - When users you follow like other posts
 - When users you follow start following other users